Dark matter production from evaporation of regular primordial black holes: Self-similar vs non-self-similar regular black hole

 \section{Self-similar vs non-self-similar regular black hole}

-To clarify what we mean by self-similarity, let's consider the Simpson-Visser metric which admits the following form of Hawking temperature and horizon radius \cite{Simpson:2018tsi}:
+For a clearer comparison between self-similar and non-self-similar types of RBH, let's consider explicitly the Simpson-Visser metric which admits the following form of Hawking temperature and horizon radius \cite{Simpson:2018tsi}:

 \begin{itemize} \item If we fix $L$, the quantities $T_\text{H}M$ and $r_\text{H}/M$ would be time-dependent as $M$ decreases due to evaporation.
+In other words, the BH does \textit{not} maintain the semi-classical relations between its parameters throughout the evaporation process.
 The Hawking temperature reaches a maximum at $T_\text{H}=1/8\pi L$ for $M=L/\sqrt{2}G$ and then drops to zero at $M=L/2G$.
 Thus, the end state of such RBH is a stable remnant (a wormhole for the Simpson-Visser metric) with nonzero mass.
 This is classified as non-self-similar RBH. \item If we fix the dimensionless parameter defined as $l\equiv L/GM$, the quantities $T_\text{H}M$ and $r_\text{H}/M$ would be constants.
 In other words, the BH maintains the semi-classical relations between its parameters throughout the evaporation process.
-The BH evaporates in a run-away manner as the Hawking temperature increases when the BH mass decreases.
+The BH evaporates in a runaway manner as the Hawking temperature increases when the BH mass decreases.
 The final state is that the BH disappears completely and there is no remnant.
-This is classified as self-similar RBH. \item If we simply set $l=0$, we recover the standard self-similar singular BH with $T_\text{H}M=1/8\pi G$ and $r_\text{H}/M=2G$.
-This definition of self-similarity follows \cite{Alexandre:2024nuo}. \end{itemize} A similar analysis for the Hayward metric can be done numerically as shown in the upper panels of Fig. \ref{fig:properties of RBH}.
+This is classified as self-similar RBH.
+If we simply set $l=0$, we recover the standard self-similar singular BH with $T_\text{H}M=1/8\pi G$ and $r_\text{H}/M=2G$. \end{itemize} A similar analysis for the Hayward metric can be done numerically as shown in the upper panels of Fig. \ref{fig:properties of RBH}.
 For a fixed $l$, the ratios $T_\text{H}/T_\text{Sch}$ and $r_\text{H}/r_\text{Sch}$ are fixed, so that $T_\text{H}M$ and $r_\text{H}/M$ are constants.